 Ayers Rock (Uluru)

-Also known by its aboriginal name of Uluru, Ayers Rock is approximately 1,150 feet tall — that's three stories taller than the Las Vegas Stratosphere, which is the highest freestanding observation tower in the western U.S. You can climb the rock for a commanding view of Uluru-Kata Tjuta National Park and its service village, Yulara.
+Also known by its aboriginal name of Uluru, Ayers Rock, located in Australia’s Northern Territory, is approximately 1,150 feet tall — taller than the Las Vegas Stratosphere, which is the highest freestanding observation tower in the western U.S. You can climb the rock for a commanding view of Uluru-Kata Tjuta National Park and its service village, Yulara.

 When planning your trip, keep in mind that Australia’s seasons are opposite of those in the U.S. Visit during May and September for cooler weather and to discover plants, animals and waterfalls that diminish during the Australian summer.

-Flights to Ayers Rock Airport will set you back between $2,000 and $3,000 per ticket, and a hotel that is approximately five miles from Ayers Rock will cost more than $300 per night.
+Flights to Uluru, Australia will likely set you back between $2,025 and $4,500 per ticket, and a hotel stay on the Ayers Rock Resort will cost $280 a night or more booking directly through the resort.
 You can buy a family visitor pass — good for two adults and two or more children — for $65.
 Single adult passes cost $25 each.
-Passes can be used for three days at other Parks Australia parks and gardens, including Christmas Island, which is famous for its annual red crab migration.

 The Bay of Fundy

 Witness the fast-rising and receding tides at the Bay of Fundy, which stretches more than 155 miles between the provinces of New Brunswick and Nova Scotia.
-While Fundy fell short of being named one of the New Seven Wonders of Nature, it is still a wondrous sight to behold.
+Even though Fundy fell short of being named one of the New Seven Wonders of Nature, it is still a wondrous sight to behold.

-Flights to Moncton, New Brunswick, Canada — which is about 22 miles north of Hopewell Rocks — can be had for as little as $527 per ticket.
-A hotel room will set you back roughly $100 per night.
+Flights to Moncton, New Brunswick, Canada — which is about 22 miles north of Hopewell Rocks — can be had for as little as $681 per ticket but range to upwards of $1,000.
+A hotel room will set you back roughly $75 per night for the lower-priced options.
 A two-day pass for Hopewell Rocks costs $10 for adults and $7.25 for children 5-18.
 Children under the age of 4 are admitted free of charge.

-Carlsbad Caverns are a wonder to behold right here in the U.S. Located in Carlsbad Caverns National Park in New Mexico, the destination is a great place for an unforgettable family vacation.
+Carlsbad Caverns in New Mexico are a wonder to behold, and the destination is a great place for an unforgettable family vacation.

-You can purchase a ticket to El Paso International Airport — the closest major airport to Carlsbad Caverns — for less than $400.
-The airport is approximately 150 miles southwest of Carlsbad Caverns National Park, so you will need to factor in the cost of a rental car.
-The closest hotels to the park are approximately 20 miles away and cost between $100 and $200 per night.
-Camping is permitted in the backcountry near the park.
-All adults over the age of 16 must pay a fee of $10 to enter the park.
+You can purchase a ticket to El Paso International Airport for less than $200, but you will need to factor in the cost of a rental car for the 150-mile trip to the park.
+The closest hotels to the park are approximately 20 miles away and cost between $160 and $400 per night, and camping is only permitted in the backcountry near the park.
+All adults over the age of 16 must pay a fee of $12 to enter the park.
 Guided tours come at an additional cost, and reservations are highly recommended.

 Life is like a box of chocolates in Bohol, Philippines, where wondrous cone-shaped brown mountains called the Chocolate Hills can be found.
 There are more than 1,200 Chocolate Hills — which range from 100 to 390 feet in height — that cover a 20 square mile area.

-A roundtrip ticket to Tagbilaran Airport will cost you around $1,500.
-Your dollar goes further in this travel hot spot, as made evident by the low hotel prices, which cost as little as $14 a night just 20 miles from the Chocolate Hills.
+A round-trip ticket to Tagbilaran Airport will cost you around $1,200.
+Your dollar goes further in this travel hot spot, as made evident by the low hotel prices, which cost as little as $5 a night just 8 miles from the Chocolate Hills.
 The hills themselves are free to see.

 One of the New Seven Wonders of Nature, the Dead Sea is the perfect destination for those looking for a relaxing vacation complete with a little skin rejuvenation.